aspose-drawing/aspose-drawing-probe/system_drawing_replacement_with_aspose.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Creating images using graphic libraries can be a challenging task for developers, researchers, students, and managers involved in building graphic applications and services on the .NET platform.
 Aspose.Drawing is a contemporary cross-platform image library that offers advanced features and functionality.
-By utilizing the Aspose library for .NET, developers can efficiently draw lines and shapes using diverse Pen and Brush objects, generate texts with varying fonts and styles, perform different transformations, and raster drawings into popular graphics file formats.
+By utilizing the Aspose library for .NET, developers can efficiently draw lines and shapes using diverse Pen and Brush objects, generate texts with varying fonts and styles, perform different transformations, and render drawings into popular graphics file formats.
 This readily-available graphic library significantly boosts productivity, drastically reduces development time, and accelerates time-to-market.
-Microsoft's System.Drawing.Common library has recently altered its support for non-Windows platforms, making Aspose.Drawing a suitable alternative for image drawings.
+Microsoft's System.Drawing.Common library has recently altered its support for non-Windows platforms, making Aspose.Drawing.Common a suitable alternative for image drawings.
 </p>